-Co-operative education is an option open to students in the Bachelor of Commerce program.
+Co-op education is an option open to students in the Bachelor of Commerce program

 - Test drive career paths and employers.